-1. Getting around HGTC: General information and guidance for enrollment, financial aid, registration, and payment plan support!

-- 2. Use the Online Resource Center (ORC) including Office 365 support, password resets, and username information. - 3.
-In-person workshops, online tutorials and more services are available in Desire2Learn, Student Portal, Degree Works, and Office 365. - 4.
+- 1. Getting around HGTC: General information and guidance for enrollment, financial aid, registration, and payment plan support! - 2.
+In-person and remote assistance are available for Desire2Learn, Student Portal, Degree Works, and Office 365. - 3.
 Chat with our staff on TECH Talk, our live chat service.
 TECH Talk can be accessed on the student portal and on TECH Central's website, or by texting questions to (843) 375-8552.
 Visit the Tech Central website for more information.
 Live Chat and Center locations are posted on the website.
-Or please call (843) 349 - TECH (8324), Option #1.
+Or please call (843) 349 TECH (8324), Option # 1.

-HGTC Library:
+HGTC LIBRARY:

 Each campus location has a library where HGTC students, faculty, and staff may check out materials with their HGTC ID.
-All three HGTC campus libraries are equipped with computers to support academic research and related school work; printing is available as well.
+All three HGTC campus libraries have librarians and staff who can aid with research, computers to support academic research and related school-work, and individual/group study rooms.
+Printing is available as well at each location.
 Visit the Library website for more information or call (843) 349-5268.